nicolerg/resources/scg_primer.md

 ### Scratch space
 You can use `/tmp`, but be warned that, like everything else on SCG, nothing is backed up.
 The hardware for the last scratch space died.

-## Login nodes and partitions
-### Login nodes
-You start on a login node every time you log in to SCG.
-Login nodes are the same nodes as the interactive partition, but they still have limited resources until you start a session in the interactive partition.
-Login nodes are meant for navigating directories, starting `screen`/`tmux` sessions, and other non-intenstive, minor processes (16GB of memory and a restricted number of processes).

-###

-### FREE interactive partition
-Resources available **PER PERSON**: 16 cores, 128GB total for all running interactive jobs

 See [these instructions](https://login.scg.stanford.edu/tutorials/data_management/#samba) for how to mount SCG directories locally with Samba.